Somerset

 Burrow Mump

-The road from Taunton to Glastonbury passes through Burrow Bridge and here beside the River Parrett is a mound with a ruined church on top and the quaint name of Burrow Mump (TA7 0RB).
+The road from Glastonbury to Taunton passes through Burrow Bridge and here beside the River Parrett is a low hill with a ruined church on top, quaintly named as Burrow Mump (TA7 0RB).
+The site is now in the care of the National Trust.
 The local pub, the King Alfred, once displayed an old table found nearby as the one used by the Saxon warrior when he burned the cakes.
 It has now been removed, presumably on the grounds of dubious authenticity!
 Alfred's connections with the area, however, are perfectly genuine.

 It was at North Newton, about three miles to the west, that Alfred lost one of his prized possessions.
 The famous Alfred Jewel was found in a field here in the seventeenth century, and is exhibited at the Ashmolean Museum in Oxford.
 This beautiful and unique object has the inscription Alfred had me made in Anglo-Saxon.
 It is believed to have been a pointer for use when reading scrolls or parchments.